A 1975 graduate of Drexel University, Dr. Ehrenfeuchter (affectionately called “Dr

 Dr. E completed the requirements for Fellowship in the American Academy of Osteopathy (FAAO) in 1990 and was Board Certified in that same year.
 The FAAO is one of the few earned fellowships in medicine.

 Ehrenfeuchter taught for 25 years in the Department of Osteopathic Manipulative Medicine at the Philadelphia Campus of PCOM before moving to Georgia in 2005.
-He is currently Professor and Director of Osteopathic Manipulative Medicine at the Georgia Campus of PCOM.
+He is currently professor and Director of Osteopathic Manipulative Medicine at GA-PCOM.

 Despite all the academic positions that he has held, Dr. E thinks of himself primarily as a clinician, actively involved in patient care, who just happens to teach.